aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 ### Starting Directory

-If you just finished [Using Multiple CMKs](./multi-cmk.md), you are all set.
+If you just finished [Using Multiple KMS Keys](./multi-kms-key.md), you are all set.

 If you aren't sure, or want to catch up, jump into the `encryption-context-start` directory for the language of your choice.